07joshua03/weblab-vscode/README.md

 ## Installing

 > [!WARNING]
 > If you do not install the playwright prerequisites, the extension will not work.
+The installation helper should remind you of this.

 Install the playwright prerequisites (you specifically need version 1.38.0) using NPM:
 ```sh